cybertraining-dsc/fa20-523-312/project/project.md

 #### 4.2.3 Unsupervised learning: K-means clustering analysis ("Safe" & "Unsafe" Centroid calculation)

 **General Clustering Analysis**: The concept behind any clustering based approach involves an unsupervised learning mechanism.
 This means that the dataset traditionally does not come labelled and the task in hand is to find patterns within the data-set based on suitable metrics.
 These patterns help delineate the different clusters and classify the data by assigning them to one of these clusters.
 This process is usually carried out by measuring the euclidean distance of each point from the "centroids" of every cluster.
 The resultant clusters are created in such a way that the distance within the points in a particular cluster are minimized as much as possible whereas, the corresponding distance between points from different clusters are maximized.
-This concept can be summarized by the figure below.
+Figure 3 summarizes this concept of clustering technique.

 ![clustering concept](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/clusteranalysis.png)